Share Prices & Company Research

 The 'Big Bang' in 1986 paved the way for dramatic changes at Redmayne Bentley with record trade volumes and nine Redmayne Bentley offices opening across the UK.

 In the eighties staff numbers grew and Keith Loudon, Allan Collins and Bob Howe were the partners of Redmayne Bentley at the time.
 Redmayne Bentley's Judith Speight became the first lady dealer in Leeds and Rachel Mallinson became the first lady member of the Leeds Stock Exchange.
-In 1993 David Loudon, Joint Chief Executive, joined the firm.
+In 1993 David Loudon joined the firm.
+He initially joined the stockbroking team, later becoming Joint Chief Executive and today he is a Non-Executive Director.

 The mid-nineties brought change to the Redmayne Bentley Partnership with David Loudon and Michael Coleman being appointed partners.
 The investing public received windfall shares from the demutualisation of building societies.
-Redmayne Bentley received a number of accolades including UK Stockbroker of the Year at the Investors Chronicle Awards.
+Redmayne Bentley received several accolades including UK Stockbroker of the Year at the Investors Chronicle Awards.

 Redmayne Bentley brought its presence to the high street with the 'Stocks and Shares Shop' and 13 new offices, continuing the firm's emphasis on providing an accessible service.
 In 2003 Michael Wheeler and Stuart Davis became partners.